DDTBOX/mvpa-fundamentals/intro-to-eep-erp.md

 date: 4 March 2015
 ---

-# Discovery of the human EEG
+# Discovery of the EEG

 ## Hans Berger (1873-1941)